PythonicCafe/pydokku/README.md

 ## Terminology and compatibility

+- Each plugin has its own associated dataclasses, representing the objects managed by that plugin.
+These objects correspond to Dokku settings but do not directly map to the "rows" displayed in `dokku <plugin>:report|list` commands.
+In some plugins, a deliberate choice was made to represent the "global" object separately (e.g., in the `domains` plugin).
+In others, there may be multiple dataclasses, as they represent entirely different entities (e.g., in the `git` plugin).
 - The command and attribute names are more or less the same as in Dokku, except for:
   - `system` is used instead of `global`, since `global` is a Python reserved keyword
   - `path` is used instead of `dir` to maintain consistency with Python standard library (`pathlib` module)